tanvi150/Game-Project/README.md

 This ends the game project for midterm submission.
 Below are the rest of the parts related to the finals coursework and towards the end of the game level.

+**-- Game Project: Part 6 --**

+In this section, I focused on integrating fundamental game mechanics into the project.
+I successfully implemented components such as a game score, a lives system, and a checkpoint, which serves as the level's endpoint, represented by a flagpole.
+While these features were not strictly required for this phase, I opted to enhance the gameplay experience by adding another level.
+This additional feature was straightforward to implement and allowed for a more engaging and dynamic progression through the game.
+At the conclusion of Level 2, the game transitions to a "Game Finished" state, accompanied by celebratory fireworks created using particle and emitter functions, providing a satisfying conclusion to the level progression.

+Challenges: In Part 6, one of the primary challenges I encountered was the implementation of fireworks.
+The difficulty stemmed from the fact that the constructor functions for fireworks were slightly different from standard functions, making it initially tricky to understand how to integrate them correctly.
+However, once I familiarized myself with the structure, I was able to quickly grasp the logic and successfully implement the fireworks effect.
+Another significant challenge was generating the 25 coins for each level, ensuring that the total score would correctly sum to 50 in Level 2.
+The challenge arose from maintaining a balanced distribution of coins across both levels while keeping the gameplay smooth.
+After careful debugging and decoding the logic, I was able to resolve the issue and ensure the coin collection mechanic functioned as intended.

+**--Game Project: Part 7 --**

+Part 7 was relatively straightforward, as it involved adding sound effects to the game to enhance the overall player experience.
+I sourced and integrated various audio elements, referencing sounds from Mixkit and other platforms.
+This addition significantly contributed to the atmosphere and interactivity of the game, making the gameplay more engaging and immersive.

+**--Game Project: Part 8 --**

+Part 8 presented a more complex challenge, as it involved adding enemies using Factory Functions and platforms using Constructor Functions.
+These concepts were quite different from the regular functions I had been using throughout Parts 1 to 5, which made the implementation process slightly difficult to grasp at first.
+Despite the initial learning curve, I was able to understand the distinctions and successfully apply both Factory and Constructor Functions.
+With persistence, I was able to effectively integrate these new elements into the game, enhancing both the gameplay mechanics and overall experience.

+To conclude, this game project is the result of 5-6 months of hard work.
+As a beginner, I know there's still plenty of room to improve, but I'm very proud of the progress I've made along the way.
+Thanks for checking this out!